Trusted Ridgeland Attorneys

 Substantial changes in circumstances that may justify the modification of an alimony order include:

-- Cohabitation of the recipient spouse with someone else
+- The cohabitation of the recipient spouse with someone else;

 - Unexpected disability through injury or illness of either spouse

 In general, the change must be something that could not have been anticipated at the time of the divorce.

 How the Family Lawyers at Hancock Law Firm Can Help Protect Your Interests

 Getting a family law modification can be complicated—even if you have good cause to do so.
 If you are seeking to modify a final judgment, it is important to have an experienced family law attorney on your side.
 At Hancock Law Firm, we understand that modifications are often necessary to keep up with the changes taking place in your life.
 Our Ridgeland family lawyers are prepared to:

 - Review your case during a comprehensive initial consultation;

 - Explain your eligibility for a family law modification;